microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 You can edit and debug your extension in a container by following these steps.

 1. Add a `.devcontainer/devcontainer.json` or `.devcontainer.json` file with the [appropriate contents](/docs/remote/containers#creating-a-devcontainerjson-file-for-existing-projects) to your extension source code folder.
-Use the command `Remote-Containers: Create Configuration File...` to add a container configuration for your extension.
-From the list select the 'Node.js 8' definition.
+Press `kbstyle(F1)`, select the **Remote-Containers: Create Configuration File...** command, and pick the **Node.js 8** definition.

 2. Edit your `launch.json` to add a second argument to the `args` property that points to the path of a test project or your test data in your workspace folder or that will be in the container when it starts.
 (Note: You cannot use the workspace folder itself.)
 By default, the user's home folder (`$HOME`) is used.
 For example, if your test data is in a `data` folder in your workspace, you would add `${workspaceFolder}/data` as follows: